gemgeek/airbnb-clone-project/README.md

 Provides administrators with tools to monitor activity, manage users, and ensure the platform is running smoothly.

+## API Security

+To protect the integrity of the AirBnB Clone backend, several key security measures will be implemented:

+- **Authentication**: Verifies the identity of users before granting access.
+This ensures that only legitimate users can log in and interact with the system, protecting user accounts and personal data.

+- **Authorization**: Defines what authenticated users are allowed to do.
+For example, property owners can manage their listings, while guests can make bookings.
+This prevents unauthorized actions within the system.

+- **Rate Limiting**: Controls the number of requests a user or client can make in a given timeframe.
+This helps protect against abuse, such as denial-of-service (DoS) attacks or brute-force login attempts.

+- **Data Encryption**: All sensitive data (like passwords and payment information) will be encrypted both in transit (via HTTPS/TLS) and at rest.
+This secures critical information from being exposed if intercepted.

+- **Input Validation**: Ensures that any data received by the API is clean and expected, helping defend against SQL injection, cross-site scripting (XSS), and other malicious attacks.

+### Why Security is Crucial

+- Protects sensitive **user data** (personal information, login credentials).
+- Secures **payments and transactions** against fraud.
+- Maintains the **trustworthiness** of the platform by preventing unauthorized access or malicious activity.
+- Ensures compliance with data protection standards and regulations.

 ---
 🚀 *This project is part of the ProDev Full-Stack Development course.*